CharulRathore/E-bike-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run the project?
-1. Set up NodeJS and npm.
+1. Set up NodeJS and 'npm'.
 2. Set up AWS CLI.
 3. Create an S3 Bucket.
 4. Clone this repository.